 Key measure What does it show?
-Additional Reinsurance cover remaining The total amount of reinsurance cover remaining less the gross undiscounted claims outstanding.
-It represents the margin available to cover future reserve deterioration Surplus The surplus available to fund the Group expenses in monitoring the run-off and for further return of premium and to provide regulatory capital Gross undiscounted claims outstanding The expected total remaining liabilities before any deduction for reinsurance on an undiscounted basis
+Additional Reinsurance cover available The total amount of reinsurance cover remaining less the gross undiscounted claims outstanding.
+It represents the margin available to cover future reserve deterioration Surplus The surplus available to fund the Group expenses in monitoring the run-off and for further return of premium and to provide regulatory capital outstanding for reinsurance on an undiscounted basis The expected total remaining liabilities before any deduction for reinsurance on an undiscounted basis -- -- --

-The Group's key performance measures as defined above for the year to 31 March 2011 are set out in the table below:
+The Group's key performance measures as defined above for the year to 31 March 2014 are set out in the table below:

+2014 2013

-2011 \$m 2010 \$m
+\$m \$m

-Reinsurance cover remaining 6,223 6,256
+Reinsurance cover remaining 5,670 5,840

 £m £m

-Surplus 77 77
+Surplus 80 79

+£m £m

-Gross undiscounted claims outstanding 4,894 5,321
+Gross undiscounted claims outstanding 4,231 4,783